-NOTE Fiji does not issue licences for Flight Navigators, Flight Engineers, Powered Lift, Airship, Flight operations officer or flight dispatcher; Fiji also has slight variations to the titles of the other licence categories in 2.1.1.1.
-This information has been filed via ICAO EFOD.

-NOTE This information has however been included in this Standards Document for purpose of compliance with ICAO Standards and Practices.
+- NOTE Fiji does not issue licences for Flight Navigators, Flight Engineers, Powered Lift, Airship, Flight operations officer or flight dispatcher; Fiji also has slight variations to the titles of the other licence categories in 2.1.1.1.
+This information has been filed via ICAO EFOD. - NOTE This information has however been included in this Standards Document for purpose of compliance with ICAO Standards and Practices.

-NOTE Airline Operators who utilize flight dispatch services and employ flight dispatch officer shall ensure that the flight dispatch officers are trained and are knowledgeable in the areas listed below.
-4.6.1 Requirements for the issue of the licence 4.6.1.1 Age Refer to Section 6 of this Standards Document 4.6.1.2 Knowledge Refer to Section 6 of this Standards Document 4.6.1.3 Experience 4.6.1.3.1 Refer to Section 6 of this Standards Document 4.6.1.3.2 Refer to Section 6 of this Standards Document 4.6.1.4 Skill Refer to Section 6 of this Standards Document 4.6.2 Privileges of the holder of the licence and the conditions to be observed in exercising such privileges Refer to Section 6 of this Standards Document 4.7 AI ERONAUTICAL STATION OPERATOR LICENCE NOTE This licence is not intended for personnel providing AFIS.
+- NOTE Airline Operators who utilize flight dispatch services and employ flight dispatch officer shall ensure that the flight dispatch officers are trained and are knowledgeable in the areas listed below. - 4.6.1 Requirements for the issue of the licence - 4.6.1.1 Age

+- 4.6.1.3 Experience - 4.6.1.3.1 Refer to Section 6 of this Standards Document - 4.6.1.3.2 Refer to Section 6 of this Standards Document

+4.6.2 Privileges of the holder of the licence and the conditions to be observed in exercising such privileges Refer to Section 6 of this Standards Document

+4.7 AERONAUTICAL STATION OPERATOR LICENCE

+NOTE This licence is not intended for personnel providing AFIS.
 Guidance on the qualifications to be met by these personnel can be found in Circular 211, Aerodrome Flight Information Service (AFIS).

-4.7.1 Requirements for the issue of the licence 4.7.1.1 Refer to Section 6 of this Standards Document 4.7.1.2 Age Refer to Section 6 of this Standards Document 4.7.1.3 Knowledge Refer to Section 6 of this Standards Document 4.7.1.4 Experience Refer to Section 6 of this Standards Document 4.7.1.5 Skill Refer to Section 6 of this Standards Document 4.7.2 Privileges of the aeronautical station operator and the conditions to be observed in exercising such privileges Refer to Section 6 of this Standards Document
+4.7.1.1 Refer to Section 6 of this Standards Document

+4.7.2 Privileges of the aeronautical station operator and the conditions to be observed in exercising such privileges